 Mahali Lab, started by the International Rescue Committee’s Airbel Impact Lab in Jordan, is a community-driven innovation lab focused on fostering community engagement in identifying and solving challenges posed by long-term displacement.
 As design manager of Mahali, I helped design and implement the lab's tools and processes, identify community problems through design research, and train high-potential lab participants.

 Amman, Irbid, and Mafraq, Jordan

-In 2017, the IRC's Jordan Country Office and the Airbel Center launched Mahali Lab, a community-driven innovation initiative designed to enable Syrians and vulnerable Jordanians affected by the Syrian crisis to identify problems within their communities and develop local solutions.
+In 2017, the IRC's Jordan Country Office and the Airbel Impact Lab launched Mahali Lab, a community-driven innovation initiative designed to enable Syrians and vulnerable Jordanians affected by the Syrian crisis to identify problems within their communities and develop local solutions.
 Mahali’s approach is based on the fundamental premise that those who are affected by a problem are best placed to solve it.
 The Lab is part community consultation (to identify and solve problems), and part incubator (to support entrepreneurial individuals and teams in developing innovative solutions to these problems).
 When I joined Mahali in its early days, our team was grappling with three critical questions: